 3. Mobile Learning

 These days, people use their smart phones for just about everything, eLearning included.
-While most CE learners have traditionally tackled their studies from their desktop computers, they’ve also come to expect access to their Continuing Education programs and certifications via their mobile devices.
+While most CE learners have traditionally tackled their studies from their desktop computers, they’ve also come to expect access to their Continuing Education programs and certificates via their mobile devices.
 If they’d like to complete all or part of an online course via their phone or tablet, the content playback should be optimized for mobile—and your organization should leverage an authoring tool that not only responds to various device requirements but also offers touchscreen gesture support.
 Look for an LMS that integrates with these types of tools and also provides a mobile-friendly user experience.

 Now why is mobile learning becoming so popular?
 One outstanding reason is that it’s convenient.
 Being able to log in and participate in a course from anywhere with a Wi-Fi connection is really helpful for on-the-go professionals who are already battling with full schedules.
 Studies also show that students who complete course material via their smartphones do so 45% faster than those using a regular computer.
 Mobile-friendly employee training programs are becoming more common as well, as nearly half of all organizations are deploying mobile technology to carry out these types of exercises.